davatorium/rofi/doc/rofi-manpage.markdown

 ## USAGE

-**rofi** can be used in two ways, single-shot; executes once and directly exits when done or as daemon listening to specific key-combinations.
+**rofi** can be used in three ways, single-shot; executes once and directly exits when done, as a daemon listening to specific key-combination or emulating dmenu.

 ### Single-shot mode